 Upon discovery of any abandoned vehicle, Tribal Law Enforcement shall inspect the vehicle for evidence of ownership, and shall make a reasonable effort to determine its ownership and/or any liens of record.
 If the name and address of the owner and/or lien holder of the vehicle are ascertained, the officer shall notify the party.
-Tribal Law Enforcement shall post a notice in a conspicuous location on the vehicle.
 Said Notice shall specify that: